ocornut/imgui/docs/FONTS.md

 **Add a fourth parameter to bake specific font ranges only:**

-🆕 **Since 1.92, with an up to date backend: specifying glyph ranges is necessary.
+🆕 **Since 1.92, with an up to date backend: specifying glyph ranges is unnecessary.
 All the GetGlyphRangesXXX() functions are marked obsolete.**
 ```cpp
 // Basic Latin, Extended Latin
 io.Fonts->AddFontFromFileTTF("font.ttf", size_pixels, nullptr, io.Fonts->GetGlyphRangesDefault());